fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 - If you're adding expenses directly to your ledger accounts, they will automatically be included in your accounting.

 For a detailed explanation of how to record and reconcile expenses, please see our [How to Record Expenses tutorial](/docs/tutorials/accounting/how-to-record-expenses).

+### Why do I not see my expenses in my P&L report or dashboard?

+Expenses added via the `Expense` section will not automatically appear in your [P&L](../Core-Features/Accounting/Reports/profit-and-loss.md) or any reports or on the dashboard until they are reconciled.
+The Expenses are a section to capture the Expense to be reconciled with an accounting transaction or billed to a client as part of an expense.

+To learn more about how to record and reconcile expenses, please see our [How to Record Expenses tutorial](/docs/tutorials/accounting/how-to-record-expenses).

 ### Why can't I add an expense directly to an Expense Ledger Account?